-The 2011 Australian Open Championships is the next Grand Slam singles tournament for the men’s professional tennis tour.
+The 2012 Australian Open tennis championships is the next Grand Slam singles tournament for the men’s professional tennis tour.
 “The Aussie Open” or “The Grand Slam of Asia/Pacific” as the Australian Open is also known, is held at Melbourne Park in Richmond on True Blue Plexicushion Prestige medium-paced hard courts.
 To watch the tennis in Singapore subtract 3 hours from the Melbourne local times listed below.

-The men’s event begins on January 12 with the qualifying singles draw and the Men’s Singles Final will be played on Sunday 30 January.
-Since 1988 the Australian Open has been played on hard courts and it is the first of 4 Grand Slam tournaments played each year.
+The men’s event begins on January 11 with the qualifying singles draw and the Men’s Singles Final will be played on Sunday 29 January.
+Since 1988 the Australian Open has been played on hard courts and it is the first of the four Grand Slam tournaments that are played each year.
 The Australian Open was first held in 1905 and was played on natural grass courts through to 1987.

 The main draw matches are played each day in a day session beginning at 11am and a night session starting at 7pm in the first week and 7:30pm in the second week.
 The exception is on Men’s Final Day when play begins at 7:30pm.
 The centre court at the Australian Open is called Rod Laver Arena.

 Please note that the tournament management can alter the schedule from day to day, in which case we will update them here straight away.

 The ATP ranking points and prize money for the men’s tournament is awarded to the players like this: